-On November 30, 2010 the Company's interstate natural gas transmission pipeline, Granite State, filed a rate settlement agreement, which provides for an increase of approximately \$1.7 million in annual revenue effective January 1, 2011.
+Granite State - On November 30, 2010 the Company's interstate natural gas transmission pipeline, Granite State, filed a rate settlement agreement, which provides for an increase of approximately \$1.7 million in annual revenue effective January 1, 2011.
 This settlement agreement was approved by the FERC on January 31, 2011.
+On July 26, 2011, an amendment to this rate settlement agreement was filed with the FERC on behalf of Granite State and the parties to this proceeding.
+If approved by the FERC, the amended settlement agreement would result in an additional increase of approximately \$0.5 million in Granite State's annual revenues effective August 1, 2011.
+Under the amended settlement agreement, beginning in 2012, Granite State would also be permitted to file limited rate adjustment filings to recover the revenue requirements for future capital cost additions to transmission plant for major planned projects as stipulated in the amended settlement.

-On January 14, 2011, the Company's Massachusetts operating utility, Fitchburg, filed a comprehensive revenue decoupling proposal and a request for distribution rate increases of \$7.1 million for its electric division and \$4.4 million of its gas division.
-The Company's filing also includes a rate-impact mitigation alternative for the electric division that would offset the distribution revenue increase through a corresponding decrease in Fitchburg's Transition Charge.
+Fitchburg - On January 14, 2011, the Company's Massachusetts operating utility, Fitchburg, filed a comprehensive revenue decoupling proposal and a request for an increase of \$7.1 million in annual distribution revenue for its electric division, including the recovery of deferred emergency storm restoration costs.
+The Company's electric division filing also includes a rate-impact mitigation alternative for the electric division that would offset the distribution revenue increase through a corresponding decrease in Fitchburg's Transition Charge.
 The Transition Charge is the means by which Fitchburg recovers its power supply-related stranded costs and other restructuring-related regulatory assets.
 Any offsetting decrease in the Transition Charge would allow for the recovery of the restructuring related stranded costs over an extended term.
-The Company's revenue decoupling proposal is modeled closely on decoupling proposals already approved by the MDPU for other utilities operating in the Commonwealth of Massachusetts and is intended to align the Company's interests with important public policy objectives concerning energy efficiency, energy reliability, national energy security and protecting the environment.
-The MDPU issued an order suspending and deferring the use of the rates until August 2, 2011, pending an investigation and analysis of the Company's filing.
+The Company also filed a decoupling proposal and a request for an increase of \$4.4 million in annual distribution revenue for its gas division.
+The Company's revenue decoupling proposals are modeled closely on decoupling proposals already approved by the Massachusetts Department of Public Utilities (MDPU) for other utilities operating in the Commonwealth of Massachusetts and is intended to align the Company's interests with important public policy objectives concerning energy efficiency, energy reliability, national energy security and protecting the environment.
+The MDPU issued an order suspending and deferring the use of the rates for both the electric division and the gas division until August 2, 2011.
+Hearings on the rate requests were held during April 2011, and briefs have been filed.
+A final decision from the MDPU is expected on August 2, 2011.